-I plan to move to Sydney in May and will be applying for the Work and Holiday Visa (subclass 462).
+I plan to move to Sydney soon and will be applying for the Work and Holiday Visa (subclass 462).

-I know that I meet all of the requirements, but I am still nervous I will not get the visa.
-I found the agency Visa First through your website and from what I understand they can 100% guarantee you receive a visa.
+I know that I meet all of the requirements, but I am still nervous I won’t get the visa.

 I realize the cost is more than going at it alone, but I find the extra money worth it!

 This is however if this information is true.
 I wanted to get your opinion before starting the process.

 If you could please let me know if this agency is legitimate I would greatly appreciate it!

 How to check if your migration agent is legitimate.

 It’s good you’re asking about how legit the migration agency is as there are many migration agencies online that aren’t.

 Even if there is a registration number posted it doesn’t mean that it’s current.

 It’s a good idea to check that they are currently registered on the Office of Migration Agents Registration Authority (MARA) website.